Montana/NationalSecurityAgency-Thunk-Ghidra-Fix/README.md

-# NSA's (National Security Agency, nsa.gov) Ghidra Thunk Function fix by Montana Mendy
+# NSA (National Security Agency) Ghidra Thunk Function fix by Montana Mendy

 In the image below you can see obviously there are a lot of `thunk` functions but honestly to me they just look like `printf's`.
 I don't know how to fix this so I can actually get readable function names, not even sure if there is a way: